-After powering up Compact ICE and setting up the terminal for sending commands, the first thing to do is temperature control all components of the system.
-Temp controls are found on board 4, and there are 4 channels which can be controlled.
+After powering up Compact ICE and setting up the either the terminal or the GUI for sending commands, the first thing to do is temperature control all components of the system.
+Temperature controls are found on board 4, and there are 5 channels which can be controlled.
 Channel 2 controls the temperature of the HAL package (the case), Channel 3 controls the temperature of the Master Laser, Channel 4 controls the temperature of the Follower Laser, and Channel 5 controls the temperature of the Vapor Cell with the atomic reference.
 Channel 1 is left open for control of an external SOA through the SOA TEC connector.